extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 ### Slowly do

-- think about what you are tr
+- think about what you are trying to do before doing it
+- map how you are joining tables
+- consider what your query is trying to do